Low dosing cannabis is taking a dose of cannabis that contains 5mg or less of THC. This low dose offers greater control and mitigates side effects.

 Can I drive while using cannabis?

 Motor impairment related to cannabis use is a serious issue.
 As when you are taking any prescription medication or using alcohol, it is important to exercise extreme caution when using cannabis and avoid operating heavy machinery.
+Learn more about driving laws.

 Content from our Blog